jw1912/bullet/README.md

 ### Currently Supported Backends:
 #### Default
-CPU backend **not intended for serious training use** (use BLAS instead for CPU training), it is currently mostly unoptimised, and is suitable for training small networks or various utilities, such as loading nets to requantise them or test their output on specific positions.
+CPU backend **not intended for serious training use**.
+It is suitable for training small networks or various utilities, such as loading nets to requantise them or test their output on specific positions.

 #### CUDA
 The "first class" supported backend, to compile to target CUDA you need to enable the `cuda` feature,